 The innovative aspect of article 184 of Law No. 2016-41 of 26 January 2016, which introduces class action in the Public Health Code, is that the application field is very broad.
 Article L1143-1 of the public Health Code provides that a health user-approved association may bring an action in order to obtain compensation for the individual damage suffered by health users being in an identical or similar situation caused by a breach of its legal obligations or a failure to fulfil its legal obligations by a producer, supplier or a service provider producing, supplying or providing services relative to the products mentioned under point II of article L5311-1 of the Public Health Code.
-Nevertheless, article L5311-1 of the Public Health Code provides a very large field of application.
+Nevertheless, article L5311-1 of the Public Health Code avery large field of application.
 Indeed it includes 'human sanitary products and cosmetic products', which means that medicine, and essential oils, cosmetics and tattoo products are included in the application field of potential class actions.

 In the environmental field, articles L142-2 and L142-3-1 of the Environmental Code also provide a very large field of application.
-The class action aims either to obtain an injunction to stop a nuisance or to obtain compensation for injury to persons or material losses suffered by several persons placed in an identical or similar situation, caused by the breach of legal obligations or a failure to fulfil its legal obligations relative to the protection of nature and of the environment, to the improvement of living conditions, to water protection, air protection, soil protection, sites or landscape protection, to the protection of urban planning, of sea fishing, or any damage relative to the fight against pollution and nuisance, nuclear safety, or radiation protection etc. The class action may be filed by any agreed environmental protection association according to article L141-1 of the Environmental Code existing for at least three years.
+The class action aims either to obtain an injunction to stop a nuisance or to obtain compensation for injury to persons or material losses suffered by several persons placed in an identical or similar situation, caused by the breach of legal obligations or a failure to fulfil its legal obligations relative to the protection of nature and of the environment, to the improvement of living conditions, to water protection, air protection, soil protection, sites or landscape protection, to the fight against pollution and nuisance, nuclear safety, or radiation protection etc. The class action may be filed by any agreed environmental Code existing for at least three years.